 Need help with NPS and feedback collection?

-Usersnap offers many UX and CX measurement and feedback collection solutions, from NPS to screenshots and on-screen annotation feedback submission.
+Usersnap is a customer feedback tool that offers many UX and CX feedback collection solutions, from NPS to screenshots and on-screen annotation feedback submission.
 Loved by Facebook, Canva, Hawaii Airlines and more.